celery/celery/docs/internals/guide.rst

             "single-mode" uses this loader by default.

-    Extension loaders also exist, like :pypi:`django-celery`,
+    Extension loaders also exist, for example :pypi:`celery-pylons`.
-    :pypi:`celery-pylons`, and so on.

 - celery.worker